-The Purple Heart is awarded to any servicemember in any branch who is injured or killed by an enemy attack, as the result of military operations while serving in a peacekeeping force, or as the result of a terrorist attack.
-It replaced the Badge of Merit, which was issued by George Washington in 1782, and is the oldest military award still issued today.
+The Purple Heart is awarded to any service member in any branch who is injured or killed by an enemy attack, either as the result of military operations while serving in a peacekeeping force or a terrorist attack.
+It replaced the Badge of Military Merit, which was issued by George Washington in 1782, and is the oldest military award still issued today.

 Bronze Star Medal

 Known commonly as the Bronze Star, the Bronze Star Medal may be issued to all members of the Armed Forces.
 It recognizes heroic or meritorious service or achievement in combat not involving aerial flight.